 What’s best?
 Lone Eagle Peak is a fourteener, and while reaching the top is definitely a challenge, the hike is relatively easy-going and perfect for those keen to summit a Colorado 14er without much prior experience.

 3. Emerald Lake

-Colorado is home to a vast array of beautiful alpine lakes, and we’d argue Emerald Lake is the most iconic of them all.
-Tucked inside Rocky Mountain National Park, getting to Emerald Lake is accessible to mostly everyone thanks to the fact that the trail is well-marked and a relatively easy grade.
+Colorado is home to a vast array of beautiful alpine lakes, and we’d argue that Emerald Lake is the most iconic.
+Tucked inside Rocky Mountain National Park, getting to Emerald Lake is accessible to mostly everyone thanks to the trail being well-marked and a relatively easy grade.

 Plus, during the hike, you’ll be making your way through valleys, gorgeous mountain views, and waterfalls cascading down from the cliffsides, so you’ll have plenty of excuses to stop and rest your legs as you go along!

 Here’s a fun fact you may not know: Colorado is home to the tallest sand dunes in North America, and you’ll get to see them with your own eyes when you visit Great Sand Dunes National Park.

 Imagine mounting sand dunes as far as the eye can see contrasted by majestic snow-capped mountains, and you’ll get a pretty good picture of why Sand Dunes is worth a visit.